Maria Butina: Early life and education

-Business and political career
+Business and lobbying career

-Butina, at age 21, launched a furniture retail business in Altai Krai.
+At 21, Butina launched a furniture retail business in Altai Krai.
 In 2011, she moved to Moscow and sold six of her seven furniture stores to start an advertising agency.
-That same year, she participated in the Youth Primaries organized by the Young Guard of United Russia, the youth wing of the United Russia party, which she has described as "the current ruling political party in Moscow."

 Further in 2011, Butina founded Right to Bear Arms (Право на оружие), described as a Russian gun-rights organization.
 She began traveling back and forth to the US, initially with Aleksandr Torshin, who was then a Senator in the Federation Council of Russia (and a half-month later became Acting Chairman/Speaker of this Senate of Russian Federation) and a leading member of United Russia.
 He had hired her as his "special assistant" that year.
 In 2012, they lobbied the council to expand gun rights.
 Butina resigned from her position as the head of Right to Bear Arms in late 2014.

 According to Russians interviewed by RFE/RL, the organization was notable for avoiding opposition to Putin during the 2011–2013 Russian protests, for its "quixotic" support for a cause with little public support and strong government opposition – Putin himself had told Russians "I am deeply convinced that the free flow of firearms will bring a great harm and represents a great danger for us" – for introducing legislation in the Russian parliament that "never went anywhere", and for receding from public view after Butina stepped down as its head.
 According to US prosecutors who prosecuted Butina on charges of conspiracy and acting as a foreign agent, her love of guns was a ruse to advance Russia's agenda within the Republican Party.
 Anders Åslund described Right to Bear Arms as a "front organization with the purpose of infiltrating American groups and forging cooperation with the National Rifle Association of America."